Apantesis virguncula (Wm. Kirby, 1837)

 This is a relatively uncommon eastern species that barely enters the Pacific Northwest region in the Rocky Mountains.
 It usually occurs in moist meadows and open hardwood forests in the east.

-This species has a roughly triangular distribution in North Amerca.
+This species has a roughly triangular distribution in North America.
 In the west it has been found from northeastern and western Alberta south to eastern Arizona.
 The north-south distribution is much smaller further east where it occurs in a narrow band encompassing the Great Lakes states.
 It is found from Nova Scotia to Pennsylvania along the Atlantic Coast.
-The range is mostly south and east of that of Grammia speciosa.
+The range is mostly south and east of that of Apantesis speciosa.

 This species feeds on various herbaceous vegetation, particularly Asteraceae.